 How can we keep educated and experienced nurses at the bedside of patients?

 There is no short or easy answer.
 When a nurse advances their education by seeking an online RN to BSN or beyond, it is usually synonymous with a “ticket out.”
 It will take extraordinary and collaborative effort to empower the nursing profession to advocate for all nurses including the staff nurse.

 Staff or bedside nurses exert a powerful influence on patient outcomes.
 However, they are often so overwhelmed and overworked that they do not envision themselves as leaders.

 Bedside nursing is ground zero for patient care, and this is where a nurse can have the most impact.
 The quality of attention and care, which is directly influenced by experience, affects nosocomial infections, falls, pressure ulcers and just about everything else.

 Bedside nurses impact the length and quality of the patient experience.
 It is imperative that measures are taken to retain experienced nurses at the bedside.

 Nurses need to work together across employment and role divides, to collaborate and advocate for their colleagues and their profession.
 Obtaining a BSN should not be considered a “ticket out” but maybe a stepping stone towards a position in a Magnet Facility with better nursing representation and regard.

 Nurses can begin to improve their workplace environments by joining a professional organization.

-Nurses who seek advanced education such as RN-BSN programs can learn how to speak and represent nursing effectively.
+Nurses who seek advanced education such as online RN-BSN programs can learn how to speak and represent nursing effectively.
 Nurses need to learn how to “speak to be heard” as individuals and as representatives of the profession of nursing.
 Nurses need to use their collective voices for change, not to complain.
 Nurses need to learn to extend the same caring and compassion towards each other as they do to their patients.

 Nurses collectively can advocate for shorter working hours, better pay, more respect, more thoughtful and productive leadership style.